c3d/xl/doc/XL-1-syntax.md

 The operators available for XL programmers are defined by the [syntax file](../src/xl.syntax).
 The same rules apply for names or for symbols.
-The table given in this file indicates if an operator is an infix, a prefix, a postfix or a block separator.
+The table given in this file uses keywords such as `INFIX` to indicate if an operator is an infix, a prefix, or a postfix.

 The table also gives operators a precedence.
 For example, the following segment in the `INFIX` portion of the table indicates that